 It’s important to craft the perfect document when you’re dealing with an especially competitive workplace.
 According to a 2010 survey by Career Builder, nearly 50 percent of all employers only look at the first 25 resumes their hiring offices receives.
-And, as a study by the Society for Human Resource Management revealed, most managers spend less than five minutes on individual resumes.
+And, as a study by The Ladders revealed, most recruiters spend less than eight seconds on individual resumes.

 Want your resume to stand out as much as your signature penne pasta dish?
 Then consider the following tips: